allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 9. Selected Dates are boxed, and populate a list below the calendar.

-10. Remove unneeded dates using the list red X button, the Remove Al Dates button, or by clicking on the boxed date.
+10. Remove unneeded dates using the list red X button, the Remove all Dates button, or by clicking on the boxed date.

 11. Click Copy.